bowman2001/perplexdoc/content/doc/enhancing/attribute/clear/index.md

 weight: 347
 ---

 Sometimes we want the text to stop floating around an embedded element.
-Then we have to place a good ol’ `.clear` attribute.
+We need a good ol’ `.clear` attribute, then.
 {.p-first}
 <!--more-->